PragnyaKalvakol/GDP-I-GROUP-4/README.md

 #### User Interface
 <p> The interface shall be web based allowing user to access the system.
 This designand layout will be very clear and interactive to the user.
 There will be a proper collection of GUI interface, which will provide better look. <br>
   </p>

+#### Hardware Interface
+<p> The hardware requirement at the user end is really simple and the website cal alsorun on the hardware that can run a basic simple browser.
+The application will runon any system with basic requirement. </p>